 Murakami’s role in baseball history is the subject of a fantastic biography by Rob Fitts: “Mashi: The Unfulfilled Baseball Dreams of Masanori Murakami, the First Japanese Major Leaguer.”
 In his work, Fitts gives the lesser-known Murakami a spotlight 50 years in the making, highlighting his unlikely path to earn his place in history, and explaining why his role in history has largely been forgotten.

 Earning the trailblazing title was not easy for Murakami; he encountered almost every possible obstacle on his march to the Majors.
 Born in Japan in 1944, Murakami had to convince his parents to let him play, battle through tough injury after tough injury during his time in high school, and almost turned down the opportunity to play professional baseball, instead electing to study at university.
-All of this was forgotten, though, when management at the Nankai Hawks (now the Fukuoka Softbank Hawks) told him he might have the opportunity to play in the United States.
+All of this was forgotten, though, when management at the Nankai Hawks (now the Fukuoka Softbank Hawks) told him he might have the opportunity to play in the United States in 1964.